sophielrt/Pokemon_Top_Trumps/README.md

 8. [TinyPNG](https://tinypng.com/) - Reduces image file size without compromising quality, improving the website's loading speed and performance.

 ## Testing
+Both manual and automated testing are key parts of the development cycle.
+They help identify issues in the code to ensure that a web application is accessible, functional, responsive, and usable.
+However, each testing method serves a different purpose in the development process and is deployed for different reasons.

+Manual testing involves a human tester manually checking the web application without using automated tools.
+Before manual testing begins, a test plan is usually created, outlining the test description and expected outcomes.
+This document guides the tester through each part of the web application, and the actual results are recorded.

+Manual testing is performed to assess the usability of the application, to make sure it works as expected, is easy to use, and looks visually appealing.
+Manual testing can take place throughout the project, not just at the end, to help discover and resolve issues early on.

+Manual testing should be deployed when evaluating aspects of a web application that rely on human judgment.
+It is particularly effective for assessing usability, functionality, user experience (UX), and the visual user interface (UI).

+Automated testing, on the other hand, uses software tools to automatically run tests on your code.
+It is efficient, consistent (reducing human error), and repeatable, allowing you to test large sections of code quickly.
+Automated tests can help identify bugs, syntax errors, and performance issues.
+However, automated testing focuses on the code itself, it cannot evaluate the visual design or overall usability of the web application like manual testing can.

+Automated testing should be deployed when running tests on code that can be efficiently verified by software tools.
+It is particularly effective for checking web application performance, identifying bugs, and detecting syntax errors in the code.

+In conclusion, both manual and automated testing are essential.
+Using them together ensures that your web application is thoroughly tested from both a technical and user-experience perspective.

 ### Manual Testing